Skip to main content

 4. Remove inactive and obsolete accounts

 Inactive and obsolete accounts pose a security risk, as they can be exploited by attackers.
-Regularly conduct user access reviews to identify and disable such accounts to minimize the attack surface and improve overall AD hygiene.
+Regularly conduct account discovery scans and user access reviews to identify and disable unmanaged privileged accounts.
+This will minimize security gaps and improve overall AD hygiene.

 5. Use real-time Windows auditing and alerting

-While performing scheduled AD audits, you might miss critical events happening in real time.
+While performing scheduled AD audits, you can miss critical events happening in real time.
 Incorporating real-time auditing and alerting capabilities into your security system allows you to receive immediate notifications of potential security threats.
-This results in a faster response time and risk mitigation.
+This results in faster response times and better risk mitigation.

 6. Ensure AD backup and recovery